pkcnj/guessing-game/README.md

-# guess-the-word
+# Guess the Word
-Completed project hosted on: https://pkcnj.github.io/guess-the-word/
+Completed project hosted on: https://pkcnj.github.io/guessing-game/

-## Project Goals:
+## Overview:
-* This game tracks the number of guesses and letters guessed.
+This game tracks the number of guesses and letters guessed.

+## Technologies used:
+* HTML5
+* CSS
+* Vanilla JavaScript